apiraino/open-taffeta/README.md

 ### Running tests:

 Integration tests need the server running, so first launch `cargo run` in a shell and `cargo test --all` in another one.
-Add `RUST_TEST_THREADS=1` if you want to run tests sequentially instead of parallelized (default).
 Run one single test with ex. `cargo test test_list_users` or to run an entire directory of tests with ex. `cargo test --test test_users`.

+To run test sequencially instead of parallelized (by default), use:

+`RUST_TEST_THREADS=1 cargo test`

+or

+`cargo test -- --test-threads=1`

 ### Running the server